paketo-buildpacks/paketo-website/content/docs/howto/java.md

 curl -s http://localhost:8080/actuator/health | jq .
 {{< /code/copyable >}}

-## Building from Source
+## Build from Source

 The Java Buildpack can build from source using any of the following build tools:

 * [Gradle][gradle] - Support provided by the [Gradle Buildpack][bp/gradle]
 * [Leiningen][leiningen] - Support provided by the [Leiningen Buildpack][bp/leiningen]
 * [Maven][maven] - Support provided by the [Maven Buildpack][bp/maven]
-* [SBT][sbt] - Support provided by the [SBT Buildpack][bp/sbt])
+* [SBT][sbt] - Support provided by the [SBT Buildpack][bp/sbt]

 The correct build tool to use will be detected based on the contents of the application directory.

-The build should produce one the of [supported artifact formats](#building-from-a-compiled-artifact).
+The build should produce one the of [supported artifact formats][build-from-compiled-artifact].
 After building, the buildpack will replace provided application source code with the exploded archive.
-The build will proceed as described in [Building from a Compiled Artifact](#building-from-a-compiled-artifact).
+The build will proceed as described in [Building from a Compiled Artifact][build-from-compiled-artifact].

 **Example**: Building with Maven